neoforge-dev/starter/memory-bank/active-context.md

 8. **Asynchronous Test Timing**: Many tests involve asynchronous operations, which can lead to race conditions and flaky tests.
 We need to ensure that our tests properly wait for asynchronous operations to complete before making assertions.

-9. **ESM URL Scheme Errors in Backup Directories**: There are still ESM URL scheme errors in test files located in the tests/ and tests-backup/ directories.
+9. **ESM URL Scheme Errors in Node Modules**: There are still ESM URL scheme errors in test files located in the node_modules directory.
 While these are not critical for the main application, they do cause the overall test suite to fail.

 10. **Test Organization**: The project has multiple test directories (src/test, tests, tests-backup) which can lead to confusion.
 We need to decide on a clear organization strategy for tests.